jundalisay/sp/content/en/superphysics/principles/chapter-09i.md

 ---
 heading: "Chapter 9i"
-title: "The Personality Structure"
+title: "Critical Feeling amd Critical Thinking"
-date: 2020-12-15
+date: 2023-12-08
-weight: 660
+weight: 619
+# image: /photos/psych/stop.jpg
-image: /photos/psych/schizo.jpg
+image: /graphics/psych/peace.jpg
-description: "Desire is a fundamental kind of feeling which we sense through our hearts"
+description: "Critical feeling is done by the heart as a sixth or intuitional sense to catch the ego (the feeling of the self)"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/